Dash

 Does it state collection is limited to what is necessary?

-“we limit the use of personally identifiable information (PII) to the minimum necessary for the use of our products.”
+“we limit the use of personally identifiable information (PII) to the minimum necessary”

 Is IP address anonymized or truncated?

-“The policy mentions storing tracking information in anonymous form, but does not explicitly state IP addresses are truncated.”
+“The policy does not state that IP addresses are anonymized or truncated.”

 Is location tracking explicitly excluded?